Updated in 2023

 Pramp gives users the ability to participate in mock interviews, both as the interviewer and interviewee.
 They give and receive feedback on their peers’ performance, but they do not receive any technical or behavioral help from experts.
 In addition, they do not receive resume or additional guidance on soft skills.

 Pathrise is a full service organization.
 We work with candidates through all stages of the job search, teaching them to enhance their soft skills and develop strategies that they can continue to use throughout their whole lives.
-Fellows in the Pathrise program work with their advisor to optimize their resume and online profiles, find the best possible opportunities, prepare for and practice technical and behavioral interviews, and negotiate to ensure they end up with compensation that is above industry average.
+Fellows in the Pathrise program work with their mentors 1-on-1 to optimize their resume and online profiles, find the best possible opportunities, prepare for and practice technical and behavioral interviews, and negotiate to ensure they end up with compensation that is above industry average.